nata-t/tldreply-bot/README.md

 **Public Groups (have @username):**
 1. Add the bot to your Telegram group
+2. **Disable privacy mode**: Go to @BotFather → `/setprivacy` → Select your bot → Choose "Disable"
-2. Open a private chat with the bot
+3. Open a private chat with the bot
-3. Run `/setup_group @your_group_username`
+4. Run `/setup_group @your_group_username`
-4. Provide your Gemini API key when prompted
+5. Provide your Gemini API key when prompted
-5. Start using `/tldr` in your group!
+6. Start using `/tldr` in your group!

 **Private Groups (no @username):**
 1. Add the bot to your Telegram group
+2. **Disable privacy mode**: Go to @BotFather → `/setprivacy` → Select your bot → Choose "Disable"
-2. Add @userinfobot to your group
+3. Add @userinfobot to your group
-3. Forward any message from your group to @userinfobot to get the chat ID
+4. Forward any message from your group to @userinfobot to get the chat ID
-4. Open a private chat with your bot
+5. Open a private chat with your bot
-5. Run `/setup_group <chat_id>` (use the ID from step 3, e.g., `/setup_group -123456789`)
+6. Run `/setup_group <chat_id>` (use the ID from step 4, e.g., `/setup_group -123456789`)
-6. Provide your Gemini API key when prompted
+7. Provide your Gemini API key when prompted
-7. Start using `/tldr` in your group!
+8. Start using `/tldr` in your group!

 ### Bot Commands